1999–2000 AEK Athens F.C. season: Overview

 From the middle of previous season, Dimitris Melissanidis had taken over the management of the team again and had been credited the success of the entrance to the Champions League qualifiers.
-Melissanidis decided to follow the example of Dušan Bajević's success and addressed the Serbian market to build the new AEK of titles.
+Melissanidis decided to follow the example of Dušan Bajević's success and addressed the Serbian market to build a new title-winning team.
 The upcoming Serbian coach Ljubiša Tumbaković from Partizan arrived at AEK and brought with him Matijašević, Petrić and Bjeković.
 The highlight was the loan of Dragan Ćirić from Barcelona, which raised a storm of excitement in the AEK fans, who rushed to the airport to welcome him.
+At the beginning of September a big earthquake took place in Parnitha and damaged part of Nikos Goumas Stadium, which was deemed unsuitable and from that moment on, AEK were forced to play most of their home matches at Nea Smyrni Stadium.